 Hygrocybe reidii - Honey Waxcap

-Common and widespread, the Honey Waxcap is one of the dry, scurfy-capped members of its genus, many of which are either greasy or slimy with smooth cap surfaces.
+The Honey Waxcap is one of the dry, scurfy-capped members of its genus, many of which are either greasy or slimy with smooth cap surfaces.
 At maturity it is not uncommon for the caps to distort and split radially.

 Cap colour is a poor guide to identification of orange and red waxcaps in particular, and so it is essential to check the texture of both the cap and the stem as well as gill spacing and the form of the gill attachment.

-The common name is not a reference to the colour of this lovely grassland fungus, which in most instances is a deeper orange than any honey that we know of, but to its odour, which is strongest in the flesh of the lower part of the stem.
+The common name is not a reference to the colour of this lovely grassland fungus, which in most instances is a deeper orange than any honey that we know of, but to its odour, which is strongest in the freshly cut or bruised flesh of the lower part of the stem.
 If you do not have a particularly good sense of smell but would nevertheless like to check this out, scratch the surface of a stem base and then place it into a sealed box or polythene bag and leave it there for a few minutes; sniff it immediately after opening the container.

-Identification Guide
+Identification guide

 Cap of Hygrocybe reidii